English Language Institute Curriculum

 The requirements for ELI students to begin their disciplinary studies as regular full-time George Fox University students are:

-2. Successfully complete the advanced level of the ELI with a grade of at least C in
+- Successfully complete the advanced level of the ELI with a grade of at least C in every class.

-3. Earn a grade of at least C (no less than 70%) in the designated regular academic
+- Earn a grade of at least C (no less than 70%) in the designated regular academic course.

-4. Receive the recommendation of ELI faculty based on English language skills and
+- Receive the recommendation of ELI faculty based on English language skills and academic performance.

 Students receive academic credit for their intensive English course work in the English Language Institute as follows: up to 16 credits for 100-level courses and up to 15 credits for 200-level courses.
 Up to six of these credits may be considered general education credit in the Global and Cultural Understanding category.
 Remaining credits count as elective credit toward a bachelor’s degree.